Joshua-A-Daniel/Melody-Bay/README.md

 This program relys on FFMpeg (Which you'll need to install if you don't have it.
 Google + Youtube is your friend here), SonicAudioTools & VGAudioCli which are included within the package.

 It also relys on another program made in python called "PyMusicLooper" which detects loop points for music files.
+It needs to be downloaded via python for automatic looping to work

 Songs will attempt to automatically loop but there is an option to manually put in the looping points of a song via samples.
 Most songs from my testing loop seamlessly.